DATA-BACKED GUIDE · UPDATED JULY 2026

 Dog skin allergy treatment cost in the UK: itchy skin, Apoquel and Cytopoint

-Itchy skin is one of the most common and most frustrating reasons dogs end up at the vet, and it is often a long-running problem rather than a quick fix.
-Modern anti-itch treatments like daily tablets or monthly injections work well but add up when your dog needs them month after month.
-The real prices below show what UK owners typically pay to keep an allergic dog comfortable.
+Itchy skin is one of the most common reasons dogs end up at the vet, and it is often a long-running problem rather than a quick fix.
+Modern anti-itch treatments, daily tablets or monthly injections, work well but add up when your dog needs them month after month for years.
+The real prices on this page show what UK owners typically pay to keep an allergic dog comfortable, from the first consultation through to the ongoing medication bill.

 The quick version